 Implement a tiered support system: While solid school-wide attendance is an integral ingredient in academic success, it might not be sufficient.
 A particular subset of students might require a higher level of intervention.

-When a student has had chronic absence, it’s crucial to positively welcome them into the class upon their return.
+When a student has had chronic absences, it’s crucial to positively welcome them into the class upon their return.
 This can help them catch up and minimize their problems once they’ve returned.

 Put yourself in the shoes of a chronically absent student and consider this scenario: